elektito/trick/README.md

 In order to get a REPL, simply run `./trick.sh`.
 In order to compile a source file named 'foo.scm' into a FASL file that can be run by the VM run `./trick.sh -c foo.scm`.
-This creates a files named `foo.fasl`.
+This creates a file named `foo.fasl`.
 Now you can run the file by running `./trick.sh run foo.fasl`.

 ## Known Issues